 - The direct payments are set up as required by this policy including setting up a separate bank account;

 - Compliance with the Council's monitoring requirements.

 The Direct Payment Agreement will need to reflect this arrangement.
-The Brokerage and Short Breaks Review Team will liaise with the Legal Services Department to ensure an appropriate Direct Payment Agreement is in place.
+The CYP SEND Brokerage Team will liaise with the Legal Services Department to ensure an appropriate Direct Payment Agreement is in place.